 Everyone asks me how to dress in Iceland.
 Layering is definitely key because the weather can be very changeable.
 If you are going on any of the sea tours, it does get quite cold on the North Atlantic so be prepared.
 Having rain resistant outer layers and water resistant pants that you can easily put on when trekking are useful.
 We did wear gloves and hats during our summer visits.
 However, there were times when we didn’t need them.
 If you’re wondering the best time to visit Iceland, there are a few things to know.
 In the winter it will be cold (but not as cold as you think) and daytime hours will be limited.
 From May through September is probably the best weather, and June will have 24 hours of sun.
 It will also be the busiest time for tourists, but you just have to weigh that.

 This year, my dream came true.
 Icelandair announced that it will begin flying out of my home airport of O’Hare next year.
 Once you have been to Iceland, you will want to return to the magical island.
 My whole family has been craving a return visit to find some balance and tranquility while enjoying Iceland’s inspiring landscapes.
 Now that Icelandair will be flying out of Chicago, we are hoping to fit on a return trip sooner rather than later!

 Melissa Schwartz is a contributor and editor of A Little Time, and a Keyboard, a hyper-local blog in the Northwest suburbs of Chicago.
 She also manages the social media for Norton’s U.S.A., a general store in Barrington, Illinois only selling products made in the U.S.A.
 She has a passion for traveling a little off the beaten path and finding gems that others have overlooked.
-She especially enjoys creating special travel memories with her husband and 10-year-old daughter.
+She especially enjoys creating special travel memories with her husband and daughter.